North Captiva Island Ferry Guide: Schedules, Costs & Tips

 What are the ferry costs?

-Island Girl Charters charges approximately $54 round-trip for adults and $50 for children 11 and under.
-NCIC Ferry fares are about $24 one-way for adults and $21.50 for children ages 2 to 12.
+Island Girl Charters charges approximately $59 round-trip for adults and $54 for children 2-11 and under 2 free of charge.
+Island Club North Captiva Ferry fares are about $24 one-way for adults and $21.50 for children ages 2 to 12.
 Parking and extra fees for luggage or pets may apply.
 Private water taxis cost $200-400 per trip.

 How are luggage, groceries, and pets handled?